John Dingell Sr.

 John David Dingell Sr. (/ˈdɪŋɡəl/ DING-gəl; February 2, 1894 – September 19, 1955) was an American politician who represented Michigan's 15th congressional district from 1933 to 1955.
 He was a member of the Democratic Party.
-He was the father of the longest-serving member of Congress, former U.S. Representative John Dingell.
+He was the father of the longest-serving member of Congress, U.S. Representative John Dingell Jr.

 Early life

 Dingell was born in Detroit, Michigan, the son of Marie Ciesielski Opalewska and Joseph A. Dzięglewicz, who were Polish immigrants from Bączal Górny.
 The family's surname ended up being anglicized to 'Dingell'.
 A graduate of St. Casimir's Parochial School in Detroit, he worked as a newsboy, printer and newspaperman.
 He had also engaged in the construction of natural gas pipelines, was a wholesale dealer in beef and pork products and an organizer and trustee of Colorado Springs Labor College.

 Dingell married Grace Blossom Bigler (1894–1962) and had four children: John Jr., Patricia Ann, James, and Julè.
 Patricia Ann, known as Patsy, died shortly after her first birthday.
 Dingell established his family in Detroit, where he was employed as a printer at the Detroit Free Press and actively participated in labor union organizing.
 Dingell suffered from asthma and tuberculosis, which caused the family to briefly relocate to Colorado Springs to seek treatment there.
 There, John Jr. was born in 1926.